From the Director

 Dear Friends,

+With “Klimt Landscapes” – a new special exhibition on view from February 15 through May 6, 2024 – the Neue Galerie is moving beyond the familiar territory of the artist’s portraits and allegorical works.
+Here, our focus is on his landscapes.
+Our curator, Janis Staggs, and the exhibition designer, Bill Loccisano, have created a fine presentation of Klimt’s landscapes.
+I wish to thank them and the entire staff of the Neue Galerie for all their dedicated efforts to realize this special project.
 I also express our deepest gratitude to Ronald S. Lauder, the co-founder of our museum, whose enthusiasm, vision, and generosity for the arts is boundless.
-He has been a collector of work by Max Beckmann for several decades.
+He has been a collector of Gustav Klimt for many decades.
 The Neue Galerie is his gift to the world, and bringing this museum to life is our great privilege.

 Renée Price